Q: How do I know a UC Online course will count toward my degree or other requirements?

 A: No, one of the benefits of our cross-campus courses is that they allow students to receive world-class instruction without having to go to the host UC campus.
 However, some courses may require students to take exams at a nearby proctoring center.
 For more information on specific course requirements, please visit the course description page.

-Q: Where do I go to request accommodations for a cross-campus course?
+Q: Where do I go to request accommodations for a UC Online course?

 A: Please contact your instructor directly to request accommodations, such as extra time for exams or assistance with screen reading software or assistive devices.
 Instructor contact information is located on the course description page.